sdariza/Data-Engineer/README.md

 # Data Engineer Project

-A data engineering environment using Apache NiFi, Terraform (AWS/Azure), and Databricks.
+A data engineering environment using Apache NiFi for data flow management and processing.

 ## Overview

-This project provides:
-- A containerized Apache NiFi instance with PostgreSQL driver support.
+This project provides a containerized Apache NiFi instance with PostgreSQL driver support, ideal for building data pipelines and ETL workflows.
-- Terraform scaffolding to provision cloud infrastructure on AWS or Azure.
-- Databricks Terraform provider setup to manage workspaces and jobs.

 ## Prerequisites